 This abusive and negative energy left an imprint on Pennhurst and the land it sits on, and this is evidenced by the staggering amount of hauntings that are reported today.

-Today, the building has bore witness to more than a few ghost hunting crews searching for answers and to communicate with the patients who never left the walls of the asylum.
-The sprawling network of buildings and tunnels were left abandoned, and tortured spirits grow restless within the confines of Pennhurst.
-Staff and caretakers of the property say that the buildings as well as the underground tunnel network and severely haunted by the spirits of the patients who suffered and died there.
-Reports of slamming doors, disembodied footsteps and voices, sounds of vomiting and crying are heard from seemingly empty rooms.
+Today, the building has bore witness to more than a few ghost-hunting crews searching for answers and to communicate with the patients who never left the walls of the asylum.
+The sprawling network of buildings and tunnels was left abandoned, and tortured spirits grew restless within the confines of Pennhurst.
+Staff and caretakers of the property say that the buildings, as well as the underground tunnel network, are severely haunted by the spirits of the patients who suffered and died there.
+Reports of slamming doors, disembodied footsteps and voices, and sounds of vomiting and crying are heard from seemingly empty rooms.

 Some witnesses have even reported the apparition of a little girl roaming around the campus, looking perplexed and a bit lost.
 The sound of children playing and crying is also a common occurrence.